 What is Freelancing?

 Freelancers are self-employed individuals who offer their services to clients, usually on a project or hourly basis.
 Common freelance jobs include writing, graphic design, web development, social media management, and virtual assistance.
-Freelancers often work alone, handling client communication, project delivery, and invoicing all by themselves.
+Freelancers often work alone, handling client communication, project delivery, and invoicing on their own.

 In freelancing, you are the product—your time, skill, and expertise are what you sell.
 You can start quickly, often with just a laptop and a portfolio.